CogSciUOS/asparagus/report/chapter_4_todo.md

 # Chapter 4:&ensp;Classification
-Here, you can find a guideline of how to contribute to chapter 4.
+Here, you can find a guideline of how to contribute to chapter 4 of our report.
 In chapter 4, we will discuss each approach we chose to investigate our data, train our models, etc.

 This is the overview of Chapter 4 of the Report: